txsll/SLLGeolocation/README.md

 </html>
 ```

-## Security
+## Security and Disclaimer

 This is not a secure, foolproof method of geolocating a user!
+That is impossible.
 Malicious users could bypass your geolocation requirements or spoof geolocation data.
 You should add other security measures to prevent users from manipulating the form in their browser or manipulating the data to be sent via your form.
 You should also have server-side security measures when processing the form.